peterskim12/mistermoo/content/posts/my-gap-trail-trip-oct-2023-new/index.md

 {{< image-gallery gallery_dir="images/frostburg-town" >}}

 From Frostburg to Cumberland is 15 miles.
 I guess I know I'm a city boy when I feel more comfortable when I see signs of a city.
-For the night at the end of the ride and before going home, I chose to book a hotel room instead of camping.
+For the last night, I chose to book a hotel room instead of camping.
 I enjoy camping but I also like sleeping on a real bed and taking a hot shower.
 The [Fairfield Inn and Suites](https://maps.app.goo.gl/6vaKAu22wZ7yJJmz9) is literally right off the C&O trail--many of their guests are cyclists doing the GAP Trail so they're very bike friendly.
 They even have a bike wash station.

 {{< image-gallery gallery_dir="images/finish-line" >}}